Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Related Works

 \textit{Convolutional-based} techniques: this family of methods tries to extract features from the input time series by applying a set of convolutional kernels.
 The RandOm Convolutional KErnel Transform (ROCKET) method \cite{rocket} was the first approach in this group of algorithms.
-It consists in training a Ridge regressor with features extracted from the application of the kernels to the time series.
-In addition, two enhanced versions of this method have also been presented to the literature: MiniROCKET \cite{minirocket}, which proposes a computationally lighter kernel extraction process while maintaining a high accuracy, and MultiROCKET \cite{multirocket}, which extends the kernel extraction by applying it to the first order difference of the time series and performing more pooling operators.
+It consists in training a Ridge regressor with features extracted from the application of kernels to the time series.
+In addition, two enhanced versions of this method were presented to the literature: MiniROCKET \cite{minirocket}, which proposes a computationally lighter kernel extraction process while maintaining a high accuracy, and MultiROCKET \cite{multirocket}, which extends the kernel extraction by applying it to the first order difference of the time series and performing more pooling operators.
 MultiROCKET is significantly better than MiniROCKET in accuracy, but it is computationally more expensive.
 A recently established method in the literature is the HYbrid Dictionary–Rocket Architecture (HYDRA) \cite{hydra}.
 HYDRA is a combination of dictionary and convolutional techniques that achieves a highly competitive performance in comparison with existing approaches.
 HYDRA can be used in combination with any ROCKET-based methodology.
-In the current state-of-the-art, MultiROCKET combined with HYDRA (HYDRA+MultiROCKET) stands as the best TSC methodology when accounting for both accuracy and training time.\\
+In the current state-of-the-art, MultiROCKET combined with HYDRA (HYDRA+MultiROCKET) stands as the best TSC methodology when accounting for both accuracy and training time.
+Additionally, several recent approaches utilise ROCKET as the foundational method.
+Uribarri \textit{et al.} \cite{uribarri2024detach} proposed Detach-ROCKET, which introduces a sequential feature detachment step in the pipeline to identify and prune non-essential features from the feature extraction phase in ROCKET-based models.
+In \cite{foumani2024improving}, the authors combined two position encodings within a transformer block alongside a convolutional layer, resulting in a novel convolutional approach that achieves competitive results compared to other state-of-the-art TSC methods.

-\textit{Deep Learning-based} (DL) models: DL has also been exploited for TSC, matching or eventually increasing the performance of current state-of-the-art techniques.
-The best methodology belonging to this group is InceptionTime \cite{inception}, an ensemble of $5$ Inception Networks, which, as other proposals like ResNet \cite{resnet}, is based on residual networks.
-Other InceptionTime-based methodologies are found in the literature, such as InceptionFCN, which combines the Fully Connected Network (FCN) with the InceptionTime architecture \cite{inception_tsc_survey}.
-The last proposal in this field has been made in \cite{hand_crafted_dl}, which employs hand-crafted filters in the convolutional layers of the network.
-This helps to reduce the training time and to focus on the extraction of specific features of the time series like increase, decrease or peaks, among others.\\